FKandie/FKandie/README.md

 Developed a reporting tool for the Galilee Society on environmental injustice.

 **EDUCATION**
-Bachelor of Science, Computer Science, University of Nairobi, 2020
+Diploma in Computer Science, Eldoret Polytechnic College, 2021